Hypergraph Animals: Abstract

 \section{Abstract}

 Here we introduce simple structures for the analysis of complex hypergraphs, hypergraph animals.
 These structures are designed to describe the local node neighbourhoods of nodes in hypergraphs.
-We establish their relationships to lattice animals and network motifs and develop their combinatorial properties, for sparse and uncorrelated hypergraphs.
-Here we can make use of the tight link of hypergraph animals to partition numbers, which opens up a vast mathematical framework for the analysis of hypergraph animals.
+We establish their relationships to lattice animals and network motifs, and we develop their combinatorial properties for sparse and uncorrelated hypergraphs.
+We make use of the tight link of hypergraph animals to partition numbers, which opens up a vast mathematical framework for the analysis of hypergraph animals.
 We then study their abundances in random hypergraphs.
-Two transferable insights result from this analysis: (i) it establishes the importance of high-cardinality edges in ensembles of random hypergraphs that are inspired by the classical Erdos-Reny\'i random graphs; and (ii) there is a close connection between degree and hyperedge cardinality in random hypergraphs that shapes the animal abundances and spectra profoundly.
-Together these two findings imply that we need to spend more effort on investigating and developing suitable conditional ensembles of random hypergraph that can capture real-world structures and their complex dependency structures.
+Two transferable insights result from this analysis: (i) it establishes the importance of high-cardinality edges in ensembles of random hypergraphs that are inspired by the classical Erd\"os-Reny\'i random graphs; and (ii) there is a close connection between degree and hyperedge cardinality in random hypergraphs that shapes animal abundances and spectra profoundly.
+Both findings imply that hypergraph animals can have the potential to affect information flow and processing in complex systems.
+Our analysis of also suggests that we need to spend more effort on investigating and developing suitable conditional ensembles of random hypergraphs that can capture real-world structures and their complex dependency structures.